tersesystems/ocaps/src/paradox/guide/confinement.md

 We touched on this a little bit in the `Access` class which uses access modifiers and a companion object to construct capabilities which cannot be accessed directly.
 Unfortunately, in Scala, [access modifiers and qualifiers only apply to enclosing scope](http://www.jesperdj.com/2016/01/08/scala-access-modifiers-and-qualifiers-in-detail/), so there is no way to qualify private access to things outside that scope.
 However, there is a way to protect capabilities to produce this effect -- through the use of `Brand`.

-## Encapsulating Capabilities with Brands
+## Encapsulating Capabilities with Dynamic Sealing

-A Brand is a means of "[providing data abstraction in the absence of static typing](https://people.mpi-sws.org/~dreyer/papers/ocpl/paper.pdf)."
+Dynamic sealing is a means of "[providing data abstraction in the absence of static typing](https://people.mpi-sws.org/~dreyer/papers/ocpl/paper.pdf)."
 It consists of a sealing function, which provides a "boxed" reference to the capability **which cannot be opened**, and an unsealing function, which takes the box, and returns the contained capability.
-The best way of describing it is that a Brand provides both a canner and the associated can opener.
+The best way of describing it is that dynamic sealing provides both a canner and the associated can opener.

+In `ocaps`, this is done by using an `ocaps.Brand`, which contains the sealer and unsealer.

 ```scala
 import ocaps.Brand